LatticeQCD/AnalysisToolbox/docs/_sources/index.md.txt

 Also at the highest level is a `scripts` directory, containing Bash scripts that help write comments for AnalysisToolbox code, or to help repair it.
 The `examples` directory contains some pedagogical examples how to use the AnalysisToolbox.
-Finally there is a `testing` folder, which has unit tests for the AnalysisToolbox methods.
+Finally there is a `tests` folder, which has unit tests for the AnalysisToolbox methods.

 We would love it if you are interested in helping develop the AnalysisToolbox!
 Please have a look to the